 Evan, Ethan and now Ian have all called the Chrysler convertible their first car.
 This year looks to be that last season for this trustworthy K-car.

 Tonight I cleaned the Chrysler Lebaron GT convertible a bit and took some last shots.
 Later this summer we may take it up to Caseville for its final curtain call for the last of the classic K-Car.

 Great Lakes winters can be brutal.
 Getting your car ready for winter is critical.
 NOAA is predicting colder-than-average and wetter-than-average conditions are most likely in the Great Lakes and parts of the Mid-Atlantic and Northeast.
 Temperatures on a typical day dip below 30 degrees Fahrenheit and the strong winds from the lakes lead to massive snowfall in the surrounding areas.
 Four Ways to Get Your Car Ready for Winter

 Planning on taking a drive to visit some of the must-see sites in Michigan’s Upper Thumb?
 When it comes to safety on the road, we should all have an emergency kit in our cars.
-In order to decide what to put in your kit, you need to take into account the weather in your area (here in Michigan, we know it will often be cold and snowy!)
+To decide what to put in your kit, you need to consider the weather in your area (here in Michigan, we know it will often be cold and snowy!)
 What to Include in Your Emergency Car Kit

-Michigan shoreline community are petitioning to declare a Great Lakes Water Level Emergency due to record setting Great Lakes Water levels.
-The Army Corps of Engineers Detroit District Multiple noted that record high levels were set on the Great Lakes in 2019 resulting in increased risks from erosion and coastal flooding.
+Michigan shoreline community is petitioning to declare a Great Lakes Water Level Emergency due to record-setting Great Lakes Water levels.
+The Army Corps of Engineers Detroit District Multiple noted that record-high levels were set on the Great Lakes in 2019 resulting in increased risks from erosion and coastal flooding.
 The Corps six month outlook posted in December may mean the Great Lakes will continue to rise and break records in 2020.
-Communities Call for State of Emergency as Great Lakes Water Levels Rise
+Communities Call for the State of Emergency as Great Lakes Water Levels Rise